jmotah/Three-Trios/out/production/ThreeTriosBetter/README.txt

         - Returns the winning player's score.
     - Added a private method to support the findWinningPlayerScore method
     - Changes some source organization around.
 It is reflected above.

+HW 8 INFORMATION:

+COMMAND-LINE OPTIONS:
+    THIS REQUIRES 2 OF THE SPECIFIED ARGUMENTS:
+        - "human" --> allows for an actual player to play the game
+        - "strategy1" --> allows for an AI player to play the game using strategy 1
+        - "strategy2" --> allows for an AI player to play the game using strategy 2
+        - "strategy1and2" --> allows for an AI player to play the game using strategy 1 and 2 combined

+CHANGES IN VEW FOR CUSTOMERS - HW8:
+    - There were no changes in my view for our customers.

+REMOVED TO FIT UNDER LIMIT:
+    - entire cardconfigs package in src/ and test/ folders
+    - entire gridconfigs package in src/ and test/ folders
+    - removed the entire test folder to fit under limit; tests can be found in previous submission

+PROVIDER CODE REVIEW:
+    - Done within the PeerReview.txt file

+EXPERIENCE REVIEW:
+    - Done within the SelfReview.txt file

+WHICH FEATURES WE WERE ABLE TO GET WORKING AND WHICH DO NOT:
+    WORKING:
+        - The main features that work are the views appearing and card selection.
+In addition, the playToGrid methods work as expected for the red player (main view) and both views update as expected.
+In addition, all game functionality works perfectly fine except the listeners to manage playing to grid for the provider's view which is explained more below.
+This is a one-sided problem.

+    NOT WORKING:
+        - The feature we could not get working is the playing to grid and battling methods for specifically the provider's view (this works perfectly fine for the main view).
+This is primarily due to setting up listeners in different classes.
+With the idea of a mouse click being an input, we set up our mouse click listeners in the controller.
+On the contrary, our providers set it up in their view.
+With this being said, it became impossible to adapt the playToGrid functionality as we had no way to communicate the selection information from the view to the controller.
+Without the extra listeners our provider's had, there is no way for us to adapt the playToGrid functionality and send the required information from the view to the controller.
+If you consult the console, you can still tell that the grid cell clicks and card cell clicks are being processed, but the playing to the grid function is not being processed.